awsdocs/amazon-s3-user-guide/doc_source/restore-archived-objects.md

    + Choose **Expedited retrieval** \(available only for the Glacier storage class\)\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/initiate-restore.png)

-1. Provisioned capacity is only available only for the Glacier storage class\.
+1. Provisioned capacity is only available for the Glacier storage class\.
 If you have provisioned capacity, choose **Restore** to start a provisioned retrieval\.
 If you have provisioned capacity, all of your expedited retrievals are served by your provisioned capacity\.
 For more information about provisioned capacity, see [ Provisioned Capacity](https://docs.aws.amazon.com/AmazonS3/latest/dev/restoring-objects.html#restoring-objects-expedited-capacity)\.
    + If you don't have provisioned capacity and you don't want to buy it, choose **Restore**\.
    + If you don't have provisioned capacity, but you want to buy it, choose **Add capacity unit**, and then choose **Buy**\.
 When you get the **Purchase succeeded** message, choose **Restore** to start provisioned retrieval\.
 ![\[Image NOT FOUND\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/initiate-expedited-restore.png)